 sheet.
 IPS prints are not mounted or over-matted.
 Each loose print is rolled and shipped in a sturdy mailing tube.
 And the $170.00 price includes free shipping within the USA.

 This special offer applies only to the two images currently posted on the Introductory Print Specials page at HuntingtonWitherill.com.

 Each IPS offering will be available for a limited time only and there will never be more than two (2) editioned images available as IPS prints at any given time.
 Each time new work is introduced to the

 web site, new IPS offerings will be posted to replace the previous offerings.
 Once an image has been removed from the Introductory Print Specials page, standard retail prices will be applied to any

 remaining prints available in that edition.

-Situated in the town of Moab, Utah and in close proximity to the spectacular environs of Canyonlands and Arches National Parks, the Moab Photography Symposium has become the premier photo event in the Four Corners area.
 Enrollment is limited and early sign-up is encouraged.
-For complete information and event registration please visit the Moab Photography Symposium website via the following direct URL link:
+For complete information and event registration please visit the Center for Photographic Art website at the following direct URL link: